cits3007/cits3007.github.io/src/assessment.md

 The project for the unit, worth
 {{ siteinfo.assessments.project.marksPercent }}%
-of the unit's marks is due on
+of the unit's marks, is due on
 {{ siteinfo.assessments.project.dates.due | dateFormat("dddd D MMM") }}.

 It includes both programming work and written work, and is to be